 Causes of Feline Cherry Eyes

 The exact cause of cherry eyes is not known, but it’s believed to be related to either the anatomy of the eye or their immune system.
 In some cases, an injury or infection in the area can lead to cherry eyes.
-It’s also possible that genetics may play a role in some cats.
+It’s also possible that genetics plays a role in some cats.

 Diagnosing Feline Cherry Eyes